 - go get ‘em – Members will earn 10 points per dollar or a minimum of 1,000 points, whichever is more

-In May 2016, Wyndham Rewards introduced 4 new elite tiers, Blue, Gold, Platinum, and Diamond level, in addition to adding experiences called Plus Awards in select cities which offer a voucher towards a unique activity at the destination, or in the case of Diamond Level members, 2 free passes to a local experience.
+In May 2016, Wyndham Rewards introduced 4 new elite tiers, Blue, Gold, Platinum, and Diamond level, in addition to adding experiences called Plus Awards in select cities.
+These offer a voucher towards a unique activity at the destination, or in the case of Diamond Level members, 2 free passes to a local experience.

 Most recently, Wyndham added over 15,000 vacation homes and condos as redeemable options, meaning loyalty members have over 25,000 properties to choose from when redeeming Wyndham Rewards points for accommodation.